nickfloros/mford-gae/README.md

 1 : Read all weather station details
 2 : Read weather station data.

-App Engine Java Application Copyright (C) 2010-2012 Google Inc.

-## Steps to create skeleton application for use with App Engine Java.
+Steps to create skeleton application for use with App Engine Java.

 ```
 mvn archetype:generate \